projf/projf-explore/hardware-sprites/README.md

 ## Xilinx Vivado Build

-To create a Vivado project for the **Digilent Arty** (original or A7-35T); clone the projf-explore git repo, then start Vivado and run the following in the tcl console:
+To create a Vivado project for the **Digilent Arty** (original or A7-35T); clone the projf-explore git repo, then start Vivado and run the following in the Tcl console:

 ```tcl
 cd projf-explore/hardware-sprites/xc7/vivado
 source ./create_project.tcl
 ```

-You can then build `top_hedgehog`, `top_sprite_v3` etc. as you would for any Vivado project.
+You can then build `top_hedgehog`, `top_sprite_v2` etc. as you would for any Vivado project.

 ### Simulation